Olga San Juan

 Olga San Juan (March 16, 1927 – January 3, 2009) was an American actress and comedian.
 Born in Brooklyn, she began her brief film career with Paramount Pictures after being scouted at Copacabana.
 She performed in several Hollywood musicals in the 1940s and on Broadway in Paint Your Wagon (1951).

 Early years

-Olga San Juan was born on March 16, 1927, in Flatbush, Brooklyn, New York, to Puerto Rican parents.
+Olga San Juan was born on March 16, 1927, in Flatbush, Brooklyn, New York, to Puerto Rican parents Luis San Juan and Mercedes Arcaya.
 Her family went to Puerto Rico when she was three and then returned to New York City two years later, moving to East Harlem.
 Her singing career reportedly began when she performed with a group of schoolchildren from New York at the White House for President Franklin Delano Roosevelt.
 She left high school in ninth grade after her father became ill, performing at venues including El Morocco and the Hotel Astor.

 Career

 San Juan was contracted to Paramount Pictures in 1943 after being scouted at Copacabana and performing at the Paramount Theatre.
 In Blue Skies (1946), San Juan performs a dance to "Heat Wave" with Bing Crosby.
 She was especially keen to be cast as Amber La Vonne in Variety Girl (1947).
 In Variety Girl, a film about the film world, Amber La Vonne is desperate to make it in Hollywood; critics Charles Higham and Joel Greenberg call the film's "funniest scene" one in which San Juan's character causes a commotion in a restaurant just to be seen by the glitterati.

 In the 1940s, San Juan mainly appeared in musicals as "a Latina entertainer or love interest".
 She was nicknamed the "Puerto Rican Pepper Pot", ostensibly "for her vivacious and spicy personality".
 Her last Hollywood film came out in 1949.
 According to critic Boze Hadleigh (writing under the pseudonym George Hadley-Garcia), San Juan's departure from film was driven by a shift in the public's musical preferences and by the end of World War II, which caused the Good Neighbor policy to wane.

 In 1951, San Juan starred on Broadway in the Lerner and Loewe musical, Paint Your Wagon.
 She played Jennifer Rumson, a woman who finds gold and gets rich during the California Gold Rush.